Quantum critical quasiparticle scattering within the superconducting state of CeCoIn5

 There are two unusual features of \Co\ that must be born in mind.
-The first feature is the fact that \Co\ is an extreme multi-band superconductor \cite{uncondensed}, in the sense that a tiny magnetic field (of order 10~mT~\cite{Seyfarth}) kills superconductivity on part of the Fermi surface, so that some of the carriers behave like normal-state quasiparticles even deep inside the superconducting state.
+First, \Co\ is an extreme multi-band superconductor \cite{uncondensed}, in the sense that a tiny magnetic field (of order 10~mT~\cite{Seyfarth}) kills superconductivity on part of the Fermi surface, so that some of the carriers behave like normal-state quasiparticles even deep inside the superconducting state.
 These unpaired (uncondensed, ungapped) electrons dominate the thermal conductivity in the $T=0$ limit, and 90\% of the residual linear term $\kappa/T$ at $T \to 0$ is due to them, with only some 10\% coming from nodal quasiparticles \cite{uncondensed}.
 At intermediate temperatures, nodal quasiparticles become thermally excited and cause a peak in $\kappa/T$ vs $T$ (Fig.~\ref{fig2}a).
 However, applying a magnetic field introduces vortices that scatter these nodal quasiparticles and suppresses their contribution to $\kappa$ at all temperatures.
 As a result, for $H > 4$~T, $\kappa(T)$ is purely metallic-like, completely dominated by the unpaired electrons.
 Indeed, as seen in Fig.~\ref{fig2}b, all curves with 4~T $< H <$~\hc~show Fermi-liquid behavior at low temperature.

-The second unusual feature of \Co\ is the fact that the transition out of the vortex state, from $H <$~\hc~to $H >$~\hc, is a pronounced first-order transition \cite{Bianchi_first}.
+Second, the transition out of the vortex state, from $H <$~\hc~to $H >$~\hc, is a pronounced first-order transition \cite{Bianchi_first}.
 This is readily seen in a field sweep at low temperature, as shown in the inset of Fig.~\ref{fig2}b, where $\kappa(H)$ undergoes a sudden jump at \hc~=~12~T.